huongmai21/Learn_BE/Manage_Group/process.md

 *B10:* Expanding the Application (Mở rộng ứng dụng)
     - To expand this application, consider adding:
     + User Authentication: Use FastAPI's OAuth2PasswordBearer for token-based authentication.
-     +Comments: Create a Comment model linked to Blog.
+    + Comments: Create a Comment model linked to Blog.
     + Tags/Categories: Add models to organize blogs.
     + Admin Interface: Create routes for managing content.
     + This basic setup should give you a solid foundation for creating a FastAPI-based blog.